The Top 10 Public Transportation Systems Around the World

 Top 10 Public Transportation Systems in the World

-Out of all the staff feedback I’ve gotten from my coworkers who lived abroad in some of these great locations, the quotes I received about Berlin will go down as my favorite. it is extremely efficient, easily accessible, and reliable.
-Just read what former German resident and ITA advisor Matt Birgy has to say about transportation in Berlin, in his words one of the best public transportation in Europe:
+Out of all the staff feedback from those who lived abroad in some of these great locations, the quotes about Berlin are some of the most memorable.
+Particularly what former German resident and ITA advisor Matt Birgy has to say about transportation in Berlin, in his words, one of the best public transportation in Europe:

-“Don't be surprised if the U-Bahn feels more like a pub than a train on a Friday night, with passengers clutching their half liters of beer, socializing and watching Football highlights on a small flat-screen.
+“Don't be surprised if the U-Bahn feels more like a pub than a train on a Friday night, with passengers clutching their half-liters of beer, socializing, and watching Football highlights on a small flat-screen.
 Beer is cool, but booze is Verboten!
 It's the honor system here, so purchase your ticket before hopping on the train; Schwarzfahren" (riding without a ticket) will land you a 60 Euro fine, and the trains are patrolled regularly.
-If you're traveling more than three stops, you have to pay the regular fare, but if traveling a short distance, (3 stops maximum) a "Kurzstrecke" ticket will suffice and costs half the amount.”
+If you're traveling more than three stops, you have to pay the regular fare, but if traveling a short distance (3 stops maximum), a "Kurzstrecke" ticket will suffice and cost half the amount.”

 Top 10 Public Transportation Systems in the World

-One of the things that make Dubai so unique for public transportation is the simple fact that it has so many options for connecting people with places.
+One thing that makes Dubai so unique for public transportation is the simple fact that it has so many options for connecting people with places.
 For example, it’s common to grab a water taxi to navigate you around the Arabian Gulf.
 Traveling by water not your thing?
 Not to worry, you can take the monorail, the tram or simply the many buses connecting the city.
 ITA staff member and 15-year resident of the Middle East, John Bentley, chalks it up like this:

-“Cairo has a fairly substantial subway system and Riyadh, Saudi Arabia, is scheduled to open an 85-station metro in the coming years, as is Doha, Qatar.
-Perhaps the nicest system in the region belongs to the Dubai Metro, which opened in 2009 and is scheduled to complete a major expansion by 2020.”
+“Cairo has a fairly substantial subway system, and Riyadh, Saudi Arabia, is scheduled to open an 85-station metro in 2024 and 2025, as is Doha, Qatar.
+Perhaps the nicest system in the region belongs to the Dubai Metro, which opened in 2009.”

 Posted In: , , , , , , ,